-Assam CM apologises for social media post about caste system after Opposition backlash
+Assam CM apologises for tweet about reinforcing caste hierarchy after Opposition backlash

 Himanta Biswa Sarma said that a verse from the Bhagavad Gita had been incorrectly translated in the post, due to which he deleted it.

-Assam Chief Minister Himanta Biswa Sarma on Thursday apologised for a Bhagavad Gita-based social media post about the caste system.
+Assam Chief Minister Himanta Biswa Sarma on Thursday apologised for a social media post about reinforcing the caste hierarchy.

-The now-deleted tweet, posted on Tuesday, had quoted a verse from the Hindu scripture that referred to the “natural duties” of the Vaishyas and Shudras.
+The now-deleted tweet, posted on Tuesday, had quoted a verse from the Bhagavad Gita that referred to the “natural duties” of the Vaishyas and Shudras.
 Sarma said that the verse had been translated incorrectly.

 A Hindi translation of the verse said: “Agriculture, cow-rearing and trade are the natural duties of Vaishyas, while serving Brahmins, Kshatriyas and Vaishyas is the natural duty of a Shudra”.

-The tweet had drawn sharp reactions from Opposition leaders, including those from the Communist Party of India (Marxist), the Rashtriya Janata Dal and the All India Majlis-e-Ittehadul Muslimeen.
+The tweet had been criticised by Opposition leaders, including those from the Communist Party of India (Marxist), the Rashtriya Janata Dal and the All India Majlis-e-Ittehadul Muslimeen.

 On Thursday, Sarma said that he deleted the tweet as soon as he noticed that the quote was not translated properly.